-Taking out a startup business loan
+Taking out a startup small business loan

-If you do not have enough savings to start your business, would prefer not to use them, o do not wish to work with an investor, you might consider taking out a business loan.
+If you do not have enough savings to start your business, or, would prefer not to use them, or, you do not wish to work with an investor, you might consider taking out a business loan.
 These are tailored to the specific needs of entrepreneurs, and you can assure large amounts if required.
 Check out the Lend Genius website to find out how they can connect you with business finance lenders.

 Whether your entry costs are large or small, a startup loan will help the business to cover them.
 As with all loans, it’s important to plan and make sure that your business can make regular, required repayments.
 Failure to do so could jeopardize your business, as well as your personal credit rating.